LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 - **Enable Bot**: If you need to temporarily remove a survey bot from your customer traffic flow, you can disable the bot using this setting.
 - **Skill**: If desired, change the skill(s) that will trigger this survey bot.
 - **Thank You Message**: Enable this to send a Thank You message before the survey conversation is closed.
 Then enter the message to send.
-- **Session Expired Message**: Enable this to send a Session Expired message when the user enters text after the session has expired.
+- **Session Expired Message**: Enable this to send a Session Expired message when the user enters text after the session has timed out.
 Then enter the message to send.

-- **Skip Survey**: Enter the words or phrases that will allow the consumer to skip the survey.
-If the consumer enters one of these (the exact phrase, not case sensitive), the closing message will be displayed to the consumer, and the bot will end the survey.
-- **Closing message when survey is skipped by user**: Enter the closing message to dislay when the survey is skipped by the user.
-- **Survey Timeout**: Specify the amount of time that the survey will remain active before it is closed, and the closing message is displayed.
-The survey timout is calculated from the moment the survey starts until it reaches the timeout.
-- **Closing message when survey timeout reached**: Enter the closing message to display when the survey times out.

 ### Step 5 - Trigger the bot

 In order to trigger the survey, start a conversation on the account and skill on which you’ve defined the survey and bring the conversation to an end, either from the consumer or the agent side.
-Once the conversation closes the survey will be triggered and the agent workspace will show the caption - “Survey in progress”
+Once the conversation closes the survey will be triggered and the agent workspace will show the caption, “Survey in progress.”

 -add screen here-

 While the survey is active the agent won’t be able to write in the conversation.
-The survey will end when the consumer finishes entering the survey or when the survey timeout is reached.
+The survey will end when the consumer finishes entering the survey or when the survey times out.
 In cases of an error with the survey flow or the survey bot, LiveEngage will close the survey after 48 hours as part of a conversation cleanup process.

 ### The agent experience